mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 we can do so to add a prior for $bm(b)$ so we don't have to assume anymore that this is fixed and go to a full rank GP (rank goes to $N$, not $H$) for this we will loose the closure constraint for now but reimpose it in the next chapter

-/*
-we invoked linearity on the bm(a) to justify gaussian priors, but the bm(t) are also additive within neural network lense and this suggest a bm(c) parameter to modulate t
-*/

 Moving on to data space, the prior probability of $bm(u')$ is also Gaussian,